 The Mini Map is a diagram showing the overview of a file, displayed just to the left of the vertical scroll bar in the Text Editor (shown above left) and the Hex Editor (shown above right).
 The Mini Map can also be viewed in the Visualize tab.
 Hide or show the Mini Map by clicking 'View > Mini Map > Show Mini Map' or by placing the mouse over the left-hand side of the Mini Map until the mouse cursor turns into a left-right arrow and then clicking and dragging to the right or left.
-Qptions for the Mini Map can be accessed by right-clicking on the Mini Map or by using 'View > Mini Map > Mini Map Options...'.
-Note that the options and size of the Mini Map are stored in the current Edit As and changing or resizing one Mini Map will change all Mini Maps that share that Edit As.
-Colors for different aspects of the Mini Map can be controlled with the Theme/Color Options dialog.
+Options for the Mini Map can be accessed by right-clicking on the Mini Map or by using 'View > Mini Map > Mini Map > Mini Map Options...'
+Note that the options and size of the Mini Map are stored in the current Edit As and changing or resizing one Mini Map can be controlled with the Theme/Color Options dialog.